Over 40 Midlife Sober Dating

 Sober-specific platforms remove that friction entirely.
 On Sober Singles, every person you match with already understands and respects your relationship with alcohol.
 There's no awkward reveal, no explaining, no wondering if your date will order a bottle of wine and make things uncomfortable.

-For over-40s specifically, Sober Singles offers a more mature community than some of the newer sober dating apps that skew younger.
+For over-40s specifically, Sober Singles offers a more mature community than some newer sober dating apps that skew younger.
 The conversations tend to be deeper, the intentions tend to be clearer, and there's less game-playing.

 Getting Back Out There After Years Away

-If you're returning to dating after a long absence, whether because of a marriage, a relationship, or because you needed time in early recovery, the landscape has changed dramatically.
+If you're returning to dating after a long absence - whether because of a marriage, a relationship, or because you needed time in early recovery - the landscape has changed dramatically.
 Nearly everything is app-based now.
 That can feel overwhelming, but it also means you have access to more potential matches than ever before from your living room.

+Start slowly.
+Create a profile, browse without pressure, and get comfortable with the format before you start matching.
+There's no rush.
 And give yourself grace during this transition.
 You might feel rusty, awkward, or unsure.
 That's completely normal.
 Every person over 40 on a dating app feels some version of this, sober or not.

 First Date Ideas for the Over-40 Sober Dater

 By this stage of life, you probably don't want to sit across a table making small talk for two hours.
-Activity-based dates work brilliantly: a walk through a farmers' market, a visit to a gallery or museum, a Saturday morning coffee at a place with good people-watching, cooking a new recipe together (for a second or third date), attending a talk or a live performance, exploring a neighbourhood you've never been to.
+Activity-based dates work brilliantly: a walk through a farmers' market, a visit to a gallery or museum, a Saturday morning coffee at a place with good people-watching, cooking a new recipe together (for a second or third date), attending a talk or a live performance, or exploring a neighbourhood you've never been to.

-What to Look for in a Partner at This Stage
+What You Deserve at This Stage